← All Articles

 What size tippet for Noontootla Creek?

 5X for general nymphing and dry-dropper fishing, 6X for technical dry-fly work on the smooth runs, and 4X only for streamers in higher water.
-The creek is small and clear, so lighter, accurate presentations on a short leader outfish heavy rigs.
+The creek is small and gin-clear, so lighter, accurate presentations on a short 7-foot leader outfish heavy rigs — a wild brown will refuse a fly that's dragging on heavy tippet.

 Do terrestrials work on Noontootla Creek?

 Yes — terrestrials are a signature Noontootla food because the dense hemlock canopy drops inchworms, beetles, ants, and spruce moths into the water all summer.
-A foam beetle, ant, or inchworm pattern is often the most productive fly from June through August.
+A foam beetle, ant, or inchworm pattern is often the most productive fly from June through August, and a buoyant terrestrial makes an ideal dry in a dry-dropper rig.

 Fish Noontootla with a guide